Microchip Technology (MCHP)

 Microchip Technology Trailing 12-Month EPS (Non-GAAP)

-Diving into the nuances of Microchip Technology’s earnings can give us a better understanding of its performance.
+We can take a deeper look into Microchip Technology’s earnings to better understand the drivers of its performance.
 As we mentioned earlier, Microchip Technology’s operating margin declined by 11.6 percentage points over the last five years.
 Its share count also grew by 4.6%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
 Microchip Technology Diluted Shares Outstanding

 10. Cash Is King